Normal bone metabolism is a sequence of bone turnover (osteoclast activity) and formation (osteoblast activity).

 Bone metabolism is regulated by:

 - Parathyroid hormone (PTH)

 - Vitamin D

-- Calcium is absorbed in the jejunum by passive diffusion.
+- Calcium absorption: Calcium is absorbed in the duodenum by active transport, while it is absorbed in the jejunum by passive diffusion.

 - Primary homeostatic regulators of serum calcium are PTH and 1,25(OH)2-vitamin D3.

 Dietary requirement of calcium:

 - Approximately 1300 mg/day for adolescents and.

 - young adults (ages 10-25 years).

 - 750 mg/day for adults (ages 25-50 years).